About Charts

 - Offer hands-on project support as appropriate

-- Oban - Carol Devine, The Rockfield Centre
+- Oban - The Rockfield Centre

-- Mid Argyll - Brian Barker, Artmap
+- Arts Collectives Representative - Brian Barker, Artmap

 - Bute and Cowal - Holly McAllister, Dunoon Burgh Hall and Julie Tait, Rothesay Pavilion